 According to The Scotsman newspaper, this could be the record for the shortest interval between divorce and remarriage in Scottish history.

-The news about Seton’s quick-fire nuptials came to light in the New Year with the online publication of Scotland’s births, marriages and deaths records on the website ScotlandsPeople.com, which now acts as a free online genealogical resource.
+The news about Seton’s quick-fire nuptials came to light in 2016 with the online publication of Scotland’s births, marriages and deaths records on the website ScotlandsPeople.gov.uk, Scotland’s official genealogical resource.